apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Trying to curry favor’: Lobbyists on tax matters hired Richard Neal’s son**
+**UPS Stock Rises as Shipping Giant Returns To Growth**

-You can read more about it [here](https://www.politico.com/news/2024/10/24/richard-neal-son-congress-lobbying-00181853).
+You can read more about it [here](https://www.investopedia.com/ups-stock-rises-as-shipping-giant-returns-to-revenue-growth-8731450).

 ## Requirements
 - Python 3.8